puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

        path => '/var/svn',
        require => Package[subversion],
     }
+{% endhighlight %}

-The above is perhaps not a perfect example, as most likely we'd know that subversion was always required for svn checkouts.
+The above is perhaps not a perfect example, as most likely we would know that subversion was always required for svn checkouts.
 However you can see from the above how it's possible to use defined types with requires and other metaparameters.